RedisLabs/redislabs-docs/content/ri/release-notes/v.2.6.0.md

 - [#878](https://github.com/RedisInsight/RedisInsight/pull/878) Multiline support for key values in Browser and Tree View: Select the truncated value to expand the row and see the full value, select again to collapse it.
 - [#837](https://github.com/RedisInsight/RedisInsight/pull/837), [#838](https://github.com/RedisInsight/RedisInsight/pull/838), Added [pipeline](https://redis.io/docs/manual/pipelining/) support for commands run in Workbench to optimize round-trip times.
 Default number of commands sent in a pipeline is 5, and is configurable in the "Advanced" section on the Settings page.
 - [#862](https://github.com/RedisInsight/RedisInsight/pull/862), [#840](https://github.com/RedisInsight/RedisInsight/pull/840) Added in-app notifications to inform you about any important changes, updates, or announcements.
 Notifications are always available in the Notification center, and can be displayed with or without preview.
-- [#830](https://github.com/RedisInsight/RedisInsight/pull/830), Stream entry ID and controls to remove the Stream entry are always displayed irregardless of the number of fields to comfortably explore and work with Stream data
+- [#830](https://github.com/RedisInsight/RedisInsight/pull/830) To more easily explore and work with stream data, always display stream entry ID and controls to remove the Stream entry regardless of the number of fields.
 - [#928](https://github.com/RedisInsight/RedisInsight/pull/928) Remember the sorting on the list of databases.

 **Bugs fixed:**